Golden State Warriors (78-15) at San Antonio Spurs (69-28)

 The Line: San Antonio Spurs +12 -- Over/Under: 216 Click to Get Latest Betting Odds

-The San Antonio Spurs and the Golden State Warriors duke it out in Game 4 of the Western Conference Finals at the AT&T Center on Monday.
+The Golden State Warriors and San Antonio Spurs meet Monday in game four of the NBA Western Conference Finals at the AT&T Center.